 The basement meetings soon evolved into show meetings that featured vocal group performances.
 According to a history written by UGHA member Jerry Skokandich, the first of these was held on December 3, 1976, at the American Legion Hall in East Rutherford and featured a performance from the Bon-Aires.

 Three months later, the meetings were moved around the corner to Mercury Club for the next six shows.
 As the meetings grew in size, they were moved once again to the St. Joseph’s Church Auditorium, and this would become the UGHA’s home for the next two years.

-As UGHA’s family of supporters expanded beyond the New York City metropolitan area and started attracting members from across the country and the world, the need for a larger meeting space prompted a final move, this time to a banquet hall named Scheutzen Park in North Bergen, NJ.
+As UGHA’s family of supporters expanded beyond the New York City metropolitan area and started attracting members from across the country, the need for a larger meeting space prompted a final move, this time to a banquet hall named Scheutzen Park in North Bergen, NJ.

 Skokandich wrote that the UGHA’s greatest accomplishments were the preservation of vocal group music and its efforts to pay tribute to the pioneer R&B artists all but forgotten by the rest of the world.
 The UGHA eventually attracted over 2,000 members worldwide and was responsible for the revival of storied groups like the Teenagers, Cadillacs, Solitaires, Lillian Leach and the Mellows, Five Keys, Golden Gate Quartet, Moonglows, Nutmegs, Chantels and many more.
 According to Skokandich, over 1,000 groups graced the UGHA stage over the years.